corda/corda/docs/source/cryptoservice-configuration.rst

 The configuration file for Azure KeyVault contains the fields listed below.
 For details refer to the `Azure KeyVault documentation <https://docs.microsoft.com/en-gb/azure/key-vault>`_.

 :path: path to the key store for login.
+Note that the .pem file that belongs to your service principal needs to be created to pkcs12.
+One way of doing this is by using openssl: ``openssl pkcs12 -export -in /home/username/tmpdav8oje3.pem -out keyvault_login.p12``.

 :alias: alias of the key used for login.